NCACP Draft Alarm Ordinance

 SECTION 6: ENFORCEMENT OF PROVISIONS

-(b) Other Civil Penalties.
-Violations of other provisions of this ordinance will be enforced through the assessment of civil penalties established by the City/Town.
+(a) Civil Penalties.
+Violations of any of the provisions of this ordinance will be enforced through the assessment of civil penalties established by the City/Town.

-(d) Discontinuance of law enforcement response.
-Failure of an alarm user to make payment of any civil penalty assessed within 30 days from the date of the invoice shall result in discontinuance of law enforcement response to alarm signals that may occur at the premises described in the alarm user's permit until payment is received.
+(c) Discontinuance of law enforcement response.
+Failure of an alarm user to make payment of any civil penalty assessed within 30 days from the date of the invoice may result in discontinuance of law enforcement response to alarm signals that may occur at the premises described in the alarm user's permit until payment is received.

 SECTION 7: ALARM USER AWARENESS CLASS.

 The City/Town may create an Alarm User Awareness Class and may request the assistance of the area alarm companies in developing and implementing the class.
 The class shall inform alarm users of the problems created by false alarms and instruct alarm users how to help reduce false alarms.
-The City/Town may grant the option of attending a class in lieu of paying one assessed penalty, not to exceed $100.
+The City/Town may grant the option of attending a class in lieu of paying one assessed penalty.

 SECTION 8: APPEALS

 (a) Assessments of civil penalties and other enforcement decisions made under this ordinance may be appealed by filing a written notice of appeal with the Police Department within 10 days after the date of notification of the assessment of civil penalty or other enforcement decision.
-The failure to give notice of appeal within this time period shall constitute a waiver of the right to contest the assessment of penalty or other enforcement decision.
+The failure to give notice of appeal as required shall constitute a waiver of the right to contest the assessment of penalty or other enforcement decision.
 Appeals shall be heard through an administrative process established by the City/Town.

 (b) The hearing officer shall review an appeal from the assessment of civil penalty or other enforcement decisions and shall render a decision based on available information and evidence.
 The hearing officer shall have the discretion to dismiss or reduce civil penalties or reverse any other enforcement decision where warranted.